wp-plugins/plugin-register/readme.txt

 * A list of all sites which have registered any of your plugins
 * Details of what plugins were registered on a particular day
 * A search, so you can see what sites have got version X of plugin Foo_Bar installed

+== Privacy ==

+Please be aware that this plugin break the privacy that users of Wordpress plugins have traditionally enjoyed.
+For many users the fact that a plugin developer is aware they are using a particular plugin will not be a problem, but for others it could caue an issue.
+For example, the website using your plugin may be private - even behind a firewall - or restricted.
+Informing you as the developer about that site could even break policies or guidelines which are in force on the site.

+It is important to ensure that you do everything you can to ensure people are aware of what the use of this Plugin Register code will do.
+Here is the text I've been using in my plugins:

+"Please note: On activation this plugin will send a message to the developer with your site name and URL.
+This information will be kept private.
+If you are not happy with the developer knowing you are using their plugin, please do not use it."

+Feel free to use that, or write your own.
+This text should be displayed prominently in the description of your plugin - most importantly BEFORE the user has installed/activated it.

+In the future I may make the registration of plugins an optional thing, for example by showing a message on activation that says something like "Thank you for using this plugin.
+Please click here to register your website with the plugin developer so they know you are using it."

 == Installation ==